San Jose Domestic Violence Attorney

 Some of the more common domestic violence charges include:

 Each of these charges is represented in its own section within the California Penal Code.
-Our San Jose domestic violence defense attorneys can represent you if you’re facing any type of domestic violence charge.
+Our domestic violence defense attorneys can represent you if you’re facing any type of domestic violence charge.
 Contact us today for help with your case.

 What Are the Penalties for Domestic Violence Crimes in California?